 An entrepreneur and investor, Ramy is founder and CEO of Snip.it (Acquired by Yahoo, where he served as a product executive) and one of the earliest engineers at Tellme Networks (Acquired by Microsoft).
 Ramy started his investing career at Khosla Venture where he worked on a number of investments including Groupme (acquired by Skype), Square (NASDAQ:SQ), and Storify (acquired by LiveFyre).
 He holds a BA and MS in Computer Science from Harvard and an MBA from Stanford.

 Aaron Michel – Partner

-Aaron Michel co-founded PathSource, a venture-backed edtech startup that rose to be the top career app in the App Store until its acquisition in 2017.
-Prior to that he created the online game Fantasy Politics ahead of the 2012 election.
-Named an Innovation Rockstar by the Boston Business Journal, Aaron has written for Entrepreneur Magazine, Fast Company and a range of business outlets.
-He graduated from Harvard Business School and the Harvard Kennedy School of Government.
+Named to venture capital’s 40 Under 40 by VC Journal in 2020, Aaron is the co-founder of PathSource, an edtech startup that rose to be the top career app in the App Store until its acquisition in 2017.
+Aaron also created the online game Fantasy Politics for the 2012 election.
+Inducted into the annual Innovation Rockstar list by the Boston Business Journal, Aaron has written for Entrepreneur Magazine, Fast Company and a range of business outlets.
+He holds an MBA from Harvard Business School and an MPA from Harvard Kennedy School of Government.

 Farzad Soleimani, healthcare partner

 A VC by day and an ER physician by night, Farzad has over 15 years of experience at the intersection of healthcare and entrepreneurship.
 He is the founder of eTherapi, a pioneering telemedicine company, and the founding co-director of the Texas Medical Center Biodesign Innovation Program.
 Farzad started his investing career at Mohr Davidow Ventures, completed his residency training at Baylor and earned his MBA, MD, MS, and BS from Stanford University.
 He is on faculty at Baylor Medical School, Rice Business School, and Rice Bioengineering Department.